prakharmrsl/easypcceo.github.io/pages/budget-pcs/graphics-card.md

 Don't get me wrong, you need a decent processor for gaming – but that doesn't mean you should spend your entire budget on one.
 Actually, it would be smart to do the contrary.

-I'd get the best GPU you can that's within your budget, and then buy a CPU that is fast enough to keep up without bottlenecking.
+I'd get the best GPU you can that's within your budget, and then buy a CPU that is fast enough to keep up without [bottlenecking](http://blog.logicalincrements.com/2017/09/what-cpu-gpu-computer-bottlenecks-how-to-detect-them/){: target="_blank"}.

 Pairing a Ryzen 3 1200 with a GTX 1060 is smarter than pairing an Intel i7 with a GTX 1050, for example.